nvhhr/discordcss/README.md

-# EVERYTHING IS BROKEN RIGHT NOW

 I'm updating the snippets occasionally.
+Right now some things are broken.
+Not sure when I'll get around to fixing things.

 No warranty, no promises for support.
 Any/all functionality and look of all css within this repository might change without any warning at any time.